What is Data Loss Prevention (DLP)?

 Best Practices for DLP Success

-To create a highly effective Data Loss Prevention (DLP) strategy, organizations must adopt targeted, actionable practices that address specific challenges.
+To create a highly effective Data Loss Prevention strategy, organizations must adopt targeted, actionable practices that address specific challenges.
 Here’s how to refine your approach:

 1. Conduct Risk Assessments Focused on Critical Data